-Teacher Day 8:00 a.m. to 4:30 p.m.
+Teacher Day 8:00 a.m. to 3:30 p.m.

-Extended School day (When applicable): 3:45 p.m. to 4:35
+Extended School day (When applicable): 3:30 p.m. to 4:30

-Dismissal for car-line Students 3:30 p.m. to 3: 45 p.m.
+Dismissal for car-line Students 3:30 p.m. to 3:45 p.m.

-Daily attendance is one of the keys to academic success.
-All students are expected to be in their classroom ready to learn by 8:35 a.m.

-Excellent attendance and punctuality are key factors to promote academic success.
-Therefore, it is essential for students to be in school every day and be on time to prepare them for their future.
+- Daily attendance is one of the keys to academic success.
+All students are expected to be in their classroom ready to learn by 8:30 a.m. - Excellent attendance and punctuality are key factors to promote academic success.
+Therefore, it is essential for students to be in school every day and be on time to prepare them for their future. - La Casa de Esperanza Charter School staff expects to maintain a 97% or better record for each student.
+Teachers, administrators, and the entire staff at La Casa de

-La Casa de Esperanza Charter School staff expects to maintain a 97% or better record for each student.
-Teachers, administrator, and the entire staff at La Casa de Esperanza Charter School are relying strongly on parents to help us meet this high standard.
+Esperanza Charter School are relying strongly on parents to help us meet this high standard.